 I see it as returning back to the source, even if I don't believe that it has an explicit soul.

-In our culture, people will conflate greater performance with being morally better, which is, I think, a big problem.
+In our culture, people will conflate greater performance with being morally better.

-So, there's two kinds of value instrumental value and moral value.
+So there's two kinds of value.

-Instrumental value is contingent.
+Um, instrumental value is contingent.

 And this is actually really important.

-For example, you know, you, would maybe want an entrepreneur potentially to be more risk seeking, but you wouldn't want your surgeon to be more risk seeking, right?
+For example, um, you know, you, would maybe want an entrepreneur potentially to be more risk seeking, but you wouldn't want your surgeon to be more risk seeking, right?

-In other words, the value of phenotypes actually changes depending on the environment, right?
+Um, in other words, the value of phenotypes actually changes depending on the environment, right?

 And this is obvious to say, but it's actually, I think people miss this sometimes because they think there is a universal best.

-They'll say, hey, if you optimize for X phenotype that I deem to be best, it will lead to a better person.
+They'll say, hey, if you optimize for X phenotype that I deem to be best, It will lead to a better person.

-Doesn't lead to a better person.
+It doesn't lead to a better person.

 It might lead to a more optimized outcome, but it doesn't lead to a better person.